 Moreover, he has been publishing, for a while now, a weekly comic strip in The Telegraph (In school).
 Called Welcome to Hook’s Lab, it explores the development of modern European science.
 In particular, it focuses on the development of science in 17 century Britain, the pioneering initiatives of the Royal Society and the unique career of Robert Hooke.

-Arghya is clear that the story cannot be contained in words alone.
+Argha is clear that the story cannot be contained in words alone.
 There will be plenty of visuals in the story, in order possibly to interest the competent lay reader.
 His philosophy of storytelling is simple and clear.
 It has to be a blend of text, images, and comics.
+Argha’s view on the storytelling of the history of science through art and comics has been featured in Nature India.

-Here is the updated CV of Arghya including academic and other credentials.
+Here is the updated CV of Argha including academic and other credentials.